-I’m a woodworker, dog lover, experimental bread maker, I studied physics in college and I work at Strymon.
+I’m a woodworker, dog lover, experimental bread maker, I studied physics in college and I've worked in the MI industry for over two decades (Yamaha, ReasonStudios, Ableton, Strymon, Walrus, Two-Notes, etc.).
 I play in a band called The Alpine Camp.
 I race a crappy old car in the 24 hours of Lemons race.
 The car is called Liam Nissan and it’s the most fun I’ve ever had.

 A SHORT BIO

 Born in Montreal, Charles Etienne was raised on the east coast after his family settled in Connecticut in the late 80’s.
 When he was ten, he started his piano training under Claire Beaudry Bario, and won a number of youth piano awards.
 A few years later, he discovered drums and studied session drumming under Rick Haddad.
 This was the beginning of what would become a lifelong passion.